Why Company Formation & Administration In Switzerland?

 Swiss Holding Company

-- Enhanced anonymity, confidentiality and transferability of shares through use of bearer shares.
+- Enhanced anonymity, confidentiality and transferability of shares through the use of bearer shares

-- Exemption from Withholding Taxes under certain double tax treaties and of EU shareholders holding in excess of 10% the share capital if held for at least 1 year.
+- Exemption from withholding taxes under certain double tax treaties and of EU shareholders holding in excess of 10% of the share capital if held for at least 1 year

 Swiss Trading Company